President Trump's comments on Green Beret charged with murder rile legal experts

 VanLandingham noted that the president's tweet "puts the Army in a hard spot because it misunderstands that the Army is doing its job."

-Despite some precedent, Greenberg stressed that "for the most just outcome, what you want is the judicial system — whether they’re inside the military or whether they’re inside the federal corrupt system — to operate independently."
+Despite such precedent, Greenberg stressed that "for the most just outcome, what you want is the judicial system — whether they’re inside the military or whether they’re inside the federal court system — to operate independently."

 While Golsteyn himself told NBC News on Tuesday that he feels like he is being unfairly targeted, his wife, Julie Golsteyn, seems uninterested in the president’s help.

-Note: CORRECTION (Dec.
-19, 11:35 a.m.
-ET): An earlier version of this article misspelled the first name of a former Green Beret charged with murder in the 2010 death of a suspected Afghan bomb maker.
-He is Maj.
-Mathew Golsteyn, not Matthew.